 Click Switch Platform, if the target platform was different than PC, Mac & Linux Standalone.

-The target platform for Oculus devices that run on Android, such as Oculus Quest and Oculus Go, is Android, and builds a .apk file.
+The target platform for Oculus devices such as Oculus Quest that run Android is Android and builds an .apk file.

 Click Switch Platform.